1. Centralize your brand

 The market and your customers change, and so does your brand.
 Make sure you treat your brand as a living object that grows and changes simultaneously.
 By digitalizing everything surrounding your brand, keeping it up to date is easy.
 You have one central place to perform maintenance and brand administration, managing your brand has never been simpler.

 Firstly, brand reliability is established.
-When your co-workers knows that your branding platform always contain the latest information and asset versions, they’ll trust the information available and use it.
+When your co-workers know that your branding platform always contains the latest information and asset versions, they’ll trust the information available and use it.
 If you can’t manage to keep it updated, they’ll stop using your platform “because it’s never updated anyway”.
 Instead, you risk them using something old and outdated from other sources and you’ll lose either way.

 Secondly, achieving brand consistency is easy.
 Not only will you have a reliable source of information, but you’ll also make sure that your brand looks the same everywhere.
 The latest assets are available and ready to be used, and the risk of old and outdated assets are minimized.